Powered by MOMENTUMMEDIA

 Similarly, the whistleblower alleged that KPMG’s Westpac audit tender had been “structurally compromised” due to the concentration of former KPMG partners in decision-making roles at Westpac, which they said had given KPMG privileged access to feedback and intelligence not available to competitors.

-Lastly, the whistleblower claimed that while acting as an internal auditor to asset management company Dexus, KPMG positioned itself to bid for the external audit, stirring up “a clear independence risk.”
+Lastly, the whistleblower claimed that while serving as an internal auditor for the asset management company Dexus, KPMG positioned itself to bid for the external audit, which created an independence risk.

-They alleged that during a 6 November 2023 meeting at KPMG’s Barangaroo office, despite the acknowledged independence sensitivities, an arrangement was proposed wherein one of the people present would “leave his laptop open with Dexus internal audit documents visible while he went for lunch, allowing external audit personnel to view them.”
+They alleged that, despite acknowledged independence sensitivities, during a 6 November 2023 meeting at KPMG’s Barangaroo office, an arrangement was proposed in which one of the people present would “leave his laptop open with Dexus internal audit documents visible while he went for lunch, allowing external audit personnel to view them.”

-KPMG said that the allegations raised by O’Neill in the senate were “new and unsubstantiated,” adding that they had “requested evidence from the former employee to support the claims on more than 20 occasions.”
+KPMG said that the allegations raised by O’Neill in the Senate were new and unsubstantiated, and added that it had requested evidence from the former employee to support the claims.

 “We have contacted the clients named in the Senate about these matters.
 ASIC has been aware of this matter.
 We have confirmed that exhaustive and robust processes were established to investigate the claims and we have not substantiated any claims of wrongdoing,” the firm said.